curateteaching/digitalpedagogy/keywords/blogging.md

 on the student's site, which is also where comments are posted.
 The rubric is general and evaluation is unclear, but Cordell indicates that he will supply more detailed feedback upon student request.
-KDH: (same comment as previous) WHY IS THIS ASSIGNMENT ENGAGING FOR BLOGGING?
-WHAT DOES IT REPRESENT IN TERMS OF THE WAY YOU HAVE DEFINED BLOGGING ABOVE?

 ### "Blogging about Duffy's Manuscripts"
 ![screenshot](images/blogging-Croxall-instructions.png)

 * Artifact Type: Assignment
 * Source URL: http://www.briancroxall.net/dh/assignments/blogging-about-duffys-manuscripts/
-* Artifact Permissions: [to come]
 * Copy of the Artifact: Blog hosted on Croxall's website on the Wordpress platform.
 As of 2/21/2016 student work is publicly viewable.
 * Creator and Affiliation: Brian Croxall, Emory University